diginsight/telemetry/HOWTO - Make your application flow observable.md

     }
 }
 ```
-in this case method FindUserByEmailAddressAsync is logged together with its parameter names and parameter values.
+in this case method `FindUserByEmailAddressAsync` is logged together with its parameter names and parameter values.<br>
 Parameter names and values are shown inline with the method START line, as shown below:
 ![alt text](/images/v3/03.%20ParametersLog.jpg "Diginsight telemetry parameters log")<br>

-Simple types such as strings, numeric etc are shown properly; for complex types __.GetLogString()__ extension method can be used.
+For Simple types such as strings, numeric etc values are shown properly.<br>
+For complex types __.GetLogString()__ extension method can be used.

 In the provided example, __GetLogString()__ produces the following description for the `cacheContext` parameter:
 ```c#
 cacheContext:{CacheContext:{Enabled:True,MaxAge:600}}
 ```

-such descriptions can be provided by the object itself, by means of `ISupportLogString` interface or by the outer application, by means of `IProvideLogString` interface.
+Such descriptions can be provided by the object itself, by means of `ISupportLogString` interface or by the outer application, by means of `IProvideLogString` interface.

 ```c#
 public class CacheContext : ICacheContext, ISupportLogString